RUBi-ZA/MODE-TASK/docs/source/nma_use.rst

 Combination mode
 -------------------------------

 Calculates the combined overlap and correlation for specified set of modes to a known conformational change.
+This script also calculates the overlap and correlation per chain in each assymetric unit for the specified modes.
+This allows the user to determine which parts of the complex, in each mode, contribute the most to the overall conformational change.

 **Command:** ::